Terms and Conditions

 1.3 This document does not affect any statutory rights you may have as a consumer (such as rights under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 or the Consumer Rights Act 2015).

-1.4 (Addition to Terms and Conditions 3rd May 2020) Please see the Royal Mail FAQ’s here for more information and amendments due to the coronavirus.
-Please note that we take no responsibility for items lost in the post, neither being sent to us nor from us, nor for any delays in postage once it has left our possession.
+1.4 Please see the Royal Mail FAQ’s here for more information and amendments due to the coronavirus.
+Please note that we are unable to take responsibility for items lost in the post, neither being sent to us nor from us, nor for any delays in postage once it has left our possession, however we will always try our best to help locate them and will replace any orders lost in the post.
+You may need to send more milk/ashes etc if a kit or order is lost in the post.
 Please see our Sending Page for advice on posting during the global pandemic.
 If in any doubt, please do not order at this time.

 2.1 In these terms and conditions: